intel/fastuidraw/README.md

 GL requirements
 =====================
   The GL backend requires GL version 3.3.
-The GL extension GL_ARB_texture_view is not required, but strongly recommended, this extension is core in starting in GL version 4.3.
+The GL extension GL_ARB_texture_view is not required but strongly recommended; this extension is core in starting in GL version 4.3.

-  The GLES backend requires GLES version 3.1 with the extensions GL_OES_texture_buffer and GL_EXT_blend_func_extended OR GLES version 3.2 with the extension GL_EXT_blend_func_extended.
-The extensions GL_APPLE_clip_distance and GL_OES_texture_view are not required, but strongly recommended.
+  The GLES backend requires GLES version 3.1 with the extensions GL_OES_texture_buffer OR GLES version 3.2.
+For both GLES3.1 and 3.2, the extensions GL_EXT_blend_func_extended, GL_APPLE_clip_distance and GL_OES_texture_view are not required but strongly recommended.

 Building requirements